SwimmingHoles.info logo

 CAMPING None at site

 DIRECTIONS From Winston-Salem, take I-40 southwest to RT 601 southeast to RT 801 southwest to the town of Cooleemee.
-(This is now an established park and I think there is an easier entrance than described here - ask locally) At Cooleemee, continue south on RT 801, cross the bridge over the South Yadkin River, then take the first right on Needmore Rd..
+At Cooleemee, continue south on RT 801, cross the bridge over the South Yadkin River, then take the first right on Needmore Rd..
 Take the next right (at the church) onto Erwin Temple Church Rd..
-This is a gravel road and passes several mobile homes.
-Go right on Soules Ln. and park near the power distribution facility.
-Walk down to the river.
+Follow signs to park.

 CONFIDENCE Very confident